At least Facebook’s unfair Instant Articles now let sites show more ads

 - Expanded partnership with First Draft Partner Network for finding eyewitnesses

-- Public Service Announcements promoting news literacy
+- Public service announcements promoting news literacy

 - Additional features to fight fake news

-In 2016 Facebook also allowed sites to extend their directly sold ad campaigns to Instant Articles and keep all the revenue, show and distinguish sponsored content, have more control over their posts’ style, show video and carousel ad formats, recirculation through horizontal swiping to reveal more articles by the publisher, and its testing email list and Page Like sign-up units.
+In 2016, Facebook also allowed sites to extend their directly sold ad campaigns to Instant Articles and keep all the revenue, show and distinguish sponsored content, have more control over their posts’ style, show video and carousel ad formats, allow recirculation through horizontal swiping to reveal more articles by the publisher and its testing email list and Page Like sign-up units.

 Yet Facebook is still the one that benefits most from Instant Articles.
 Fast-loading content hosted within the News Feed means there are fewer reasons for users to leave the app, which would mean they’d stop seeing Facebook’s ads.
 While the social network touts the clean reading experience of Instant Articles, that’s afforded by the loss of identity for the publishers.

-If Facebook wanted to be true partners with the news biz, they’d lift restrictions on anything that doesn’t seriously slow down loading times of Instant Articles, and let publishers choose how they want to handle monetization, circulation, and sign-ups.
+If Facebook wanted to be true partners with the news biz, they’d lift restrictions on anything that doesn’t seriously slow down loading times of Instant Articles, and let publishers choose how they want to handle monetization, circulation and sign-ups.
 Let the market reward or punish those who show fewer or too many ads.
 But even with today’s change, Facebook has too heavy a hand around the publishers’ throats.

 Here’s my rant on how Facebook and Twitter are turning publishers into interchangeable ghostwriters — dumb content in the smart pipes of the social networks